- Good hygiene access

-This sling is available in a variety of materials (see the FAQ tab).
-It has been more popular with some double amputees or contracted patients in fall out chairs as they may find it more comfortable than the split leg sling design.
-Patients sitting in fall out chairs can also be rolled to place the sling under them.
+The Hammock with Hole Sling is available in a variety of materials (see the Technical tab).
+It has been more popular with some double amputees or contracted patients in fall-out chairs as they may find it more comfortable than the split leg Sling design.
+Patients sitting in fall-out chairs can also be rolled to place the Sling under them.

-This sling is also available in strong netting or mesh material.
-The large holes of the netting sling allow water to drain away after bathing.
-It also allows cares to pat the patient dry while in the sling.
-The smaller holes in the mesh material allow bathing and both slings give ventilation when the slings are left under the patients.
+This Sling is also available in a strong netting or mesh material.
+The large holes of the netting Sling allow water to drain away after bathing.
+It also allows Carers to pat the patient dry while in the Sling.
+The smaller holes in the mesh material allow for bathing and both Slings give ventilation when the Slings are left under the patients.

-A similar sling is the Hammock with Chair Pad Sling.
-This sling has a non slip backing and a Chair Pad is sewn to the inside.
-The non-slip backing keeps the sling in position in the chair.
+A similar Sling is the Hammock with Chair Pad Sling (sold separately).
+This Sling has a non-slip backing and a Chair Pad is sewn to the inside.
+The non-slip backing keeps the Sling in position in the chair.
 The Chair Pad gives extra padded insulation from vinyl covers on the chairs.
-The sling can be left under the patient reducing the manual handling and discomfort for the patient.
+The Sling can be left under the patient reducing manual handling and discomfort for the patient.

 Item # 570

 Safe Working Load: 200kg / 440lbs (In accordance with ISO 10535:2011)

 ||This is called a solid material, as it is not a Mesh or Netting material that has holes in the material.
 The Nylon has some slipperiness, to make it easier to slide down behind a patient’s back, when they are sitting in a chair.

 ||This is a soft and comfortable Mesh with small holes.
 The holes can be cooler for the patient. ¬†Sometimes this material will be used for showering or in a bath.